Dragon8oy/mollusc-themes/README.md

  - Add screenshots and reorganise README
  - Add firewall rules
  - Add links to other yaru, grub theme and extensions
- - Add user to sudo
+ - Add user to sudo group

 ## Licensing:
  - Fonts contained in `Components/Fonts/` are licensed under `Creative Commons Attribution-ShareAlike 3.0 Unported`, a copy of this is stored in `Components/Fonts/LICENSE.txt`